Is a pizza oven required to be protected by a fire suppression system?

 A lesson learned a long time ago is to look at the definitions of words or phrases as they are used in the codes.
 In this case it is important to look up the definition for “Commercial Cooking Appliances”.
 In this case the definition is found in Section 602 of the IFC and the IMC.
 There you find a list of cooking appliances that require exhaust hoods and duct work.
 Another definition worthy of looking up is “Hood”.

 Section 609 of the IFC has two sections, the first of which requires exhaust hood for commercial kitchen cooking equipment.
 The code commentary for this section reads “An exhaust system is required for all appliances used for commercial cooking as defined in Section 602.
 In addition to the specific cooking appliances identified in the definition, further examples of commercial cooking appliances that require a commercial exhaust system are griddles (flat or grooved); tilting skillets or woks; braising and frying pans; roasters; pastry ovens; pizza ovens; char broilers, salamanders and upright broilers; infrared broilers and open-burner stoves and ranges.”
 Note that pizza ovens make the expanded list.
-If you need repairs on your oven visit www.perthservices.com.au.
+So make sure to read the complete countertop oven reviews to find the best one.
+And also if you need repairs on your oven visit www.perthservices.com.au.

 The second requirement found in Section 609 is section 609.2.
 This section deals with were Type 1 hoods are required.
 It notes that “Type 1 hoods shall be installed at or above all commercial cooking appliances and domestic cooking appliances used for commercial purposes that produce grease vapors.”

 So now the question is “Do pizza’s, when cooking produce grease vapors or smoke?”